 We offer many courses in our accredited high school diploma programs, and each one is also available as an individual course enrollment to be used as an elective or to make up an academic credit.

-Each course counts as a single Carnegie unit, or full-year credit, unless specified and our high diploma program requires 16 credits in order to graduate.
+Each course counts as a single Carnegie unit, or full-year credit, unless specified.
+Our high diploma program requires 16 credits in order to graduate.
 This is a listing of all our available courses, including electives.

-Select a subject area from the menu below to view the courses available.
-Then choose a course to see its description.
+Select a subject area from the menu below to view the available courses.
+Then, choose a course to see its description.